sys-bio/antimony/doc/AntimonyTutorial.md

 Different authoring tools have different ways of allowing the user to build models, and these approaches have individual advantages and disadvantages.
-In Antimony, the main approach to building models is to use a human-readable, text-based definition language, designed to interconvert between the SBML standard and a shorthand form that allows editing without the structure and overhead of working with XML directly.
+In Antimony (and in Tellurium, which uses it), the main approach to building models is to use a human-readable, text-based definition language, designed to interconvert between the SBML standard and a shorthand form that allows editing without the structure and overhead of working with XML directly.
 This guide will show you the intricacies of working with Antimony.
+More information can be found at https://github.com/sys-bio/antimony/.

 ## Table of contents